AuthorCarpentry/FSCI-2018/04-dynamic.md

 The data underlying this report is a table showing _DOAJ Seal_ journals as rows, and the characteristics of those data as the columns.
 Let's make all of that data fully accessible and reusable for the readers of this report.

 To accomplish this enhancement, we need to copy a code chunk that formats the underlying data set using the `Datatable (DT)` package. [@R-DT].
-This package is one of the [HTML Widgets](https://www.htmlwidgets.org/) that enable JavaScript libraries to create dynamic content in `Rmarkdown` documents. `DT` tables and other HTML Widgets are not covered in this course.
+This package is one of the [HTML Widgets](https://www.htmlwidgets.org/) that enable JavaScript libraries to create dynamic content in Rmarkdown documents. `DT` tables and other HTML Widgets are not covered in this course.
 However we can insert a pre-built data table in our reproducible report to illustrate the power of interactive features !

-1. Open the `R` script `insert_4b_DTtable.R` and copy all of the code with your mouse.
+1. Open the R script `insert_4b_DTtable.R` and copy all of the code with your mouse.
 Close the file.

 2. In the exercise file, scroll down to the Level One heading **Annexes** and paste in the code chunk.
 Save the change and knit the document to HTML to see the dynamic data table generated in your report.

 3. Now let's tidy up this section of the report by adding a heading above this data table and a link to the static version of the table (the static table is higher up in the exercise file).

-* Open the file `insert_4b_table.txt` and copy the first line of text (marked with a ## header).
+* Open the file `insert_4b_table.txt` and copy the first line of text (marked with a Level 2 header).
 Keep this file open because we will return to it to copy the second paragraph of text shortly...

 * In the exercise file, paste the copied text under the heading **Annexes** and above the data-table code chunk.